Adam Stern: Milwaukee Brewers (2009–10)

-He was called up to the active roster on May 11, 2010, from AAA Nashville where he was batting .349 in 12 games when Carlos Gómez was placed on the disabled list.
+Stern was called up to the active roster on May 11, 2010, from the Triple-A Nashville Sounds, where he was batting .349 in 12 games when Carlos Gómez was placed on the disabled list.
 He said: "Any time you get to put a big league uniform on you look forward to it.
 I'm excited for the opportunity."

-He made his first appearance for the Brewers on May 14.
-It was his first appearance playing in the majors since the 2007 season, and his first at bat since the 2006 season.
-He said: "I'm just happy that they gave me an opportunity to get back to the big leagues.
+Stern made his first appearance for the Brewers on May 14.
+It was his first appearance playing in the majors since the 2007 season, and his first at-bat since the 2006 season.
+Stern said: "I'm just happy that they gave me an opportunity to get back to the big leagues.
 I know how tough it is to get back here, and that makes me appreciate it that much more."
 Stern filed for free agency following the conclusion of the 2010 season.

 Team Canada

 On March 8, 2006, Stern had a superb game for Team Canada against the United States in the first World Baseball Classic, just a double short of hitting for the cycle, including an inside-the-park home run, and driving in 4 runs.
 He also made a couple of excellent catches in center field.
 Canada won the game 8–6, pulling off the biggest upset of the tournament.
 In the series, he batted 6 for 9.

 In January 2007, he was awarded the first Stubby Clapp Award at the fifth annual Baseball Canada fund raiser.

 In March 2008, he played for Team Canada in Taiwan as they competed in an 8-team tournament for a berth in the 2008 Summer Olympics.
 They won one of the three tickets to the Summer Games, joining Taiwan and South Korea.
 Stern played center field for Team Canada in all seven of their games at the Olympics, contributing four runs, four hits and three RBIs.

 In March 2009, Stern played for Team Canada in the 2009 World Baseball Classic.